nelsongomes/ts-timeframe/README.md

 # Ts-timeframe.js

 A reliable, lightweight, fine grained javascript library for high performance backend applications, built with Typescript and with 100% code coverage.
+Supports measurement in second, millisecond, microsecond and nanoseconds units.
 It allows to measure individual events, but also to trigger callbacks according to defined rules.

 This module **is not suitable to use on the browser**, (at least for now) because it depends on process.hrtime.